 Minimize churn risk

-Identifying and minimizing customer churn risk becomes far more important than top of funnel growth during a recession.
+Identifying and minimizing customer churn risk becomes far more important than the top of funnel growth during a recession.
 Many times, we can find additional growth by reprioritizing the potential customers that already signed up and/or are paying.
 You should have a mechanism to track account health and get alerted when things are not looking good.
 Things to look out for:

 - Customers with decreasing API usage week-over-week